electrocucaracha/krd/docs/src/benchmark_network.rst

       roles:
         - kube_node

-Once the Kubernetes cluster is provisioned by vagrant is possible to execute the networking benchmark process.
-A new iperf log file will be created on the user's home folder.
+After provisioning the Kubernetes cluster with Vagrant, you can run the networking benchmark.
+A new iperf log file will be created in the user's home directory.

 .. code-block:: bash

     ./krd_command.sh -a run_k8s_iperf

-In order to get other results is necessary to reprovision the cluster with the desired CNI.
+To benchmark different network plugins, reprovision the cluster with the desired CNI.
+For example:

 .. code-block:: bash